verifyica-team/verifyica/README.md

 **Notes**

-- Verifyica provides the `@Verifyica.IndependentTests` test class annotation to allow independent test method execution
+- Verifyica provides the `@Verifyica.IndependentTests` test class annotation to allow independent test method execution.
   - order the test methods
   - execute the test methods sequentially
   - all test methods are executed